 - Is limited to seven months per calendar year for seasonal employment.

-- Waiver requests are required for temporary employees expected to work over 1,280 hours in a calendar year and for seasonal employees that work more than seven (7) consecutive months in a calendar year.
+- Waiver requests are required for temporary employees expected to work over 1,280 hours in a calendar year and for seasonal employees that work more than seven (7) consecutive months in a 12-month period.

 - Does not confer access to permanent employment in State Government.
 Temporary and seasonal employees must compete on an equal footing (or "open competitive basis") with other non-state employee applicants for permanent employment.
 If hired on a permanent basis, a former temporary or seasonal employee must satisfactorily complete an original probationary period, as would any newly hired employee.